bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

     5.13
    </td>
    <td colspan="2" >
-    Prevent smart contract roles having elevated privileges (such as mint, transfer, change ownership,etc  …) to be associated with an External Owner Address (EOA).
+    Prevent smart contract roles having elevated privileges (such as mint, transfer, change ownership) to be associated with an External Owner Address (EOA).
    </td>
    <td>High
    </td>